We’re bringing our guidance together by topic, so that it’s all in one place, clearer to understand and easier to use.

 We expect that this will help increase the use of promising medicines and treatments in the NHS.
 This will lead to a more effective use of NHS resources, and better outcomes for patients.

 Currently we produce guidance products separately.
-For example, as technology appraisals and guidelines.
+For example, as technology appraisals (TAs) and guidelines.

-Through this project, we're looking to include our published technology appraisals guidance in our guidelines.
+Starting in 2024, we’ve begun to incorporate our published technology appraisals guidance into our guidelines.
 So, you'll be able to access all our guidance on a topic in one place.

 This will mean: